 Yes.
 Pursuant to FDA authorization of one or more vaccines, these will be offered to our patients.
-However, timing and how the vaccine is delivered is still to be determined.
-There is new news about potential vaccines each day and we will continue to keep you updated.
+We will contact you when the vaccine becomes available.
+There is new news about vaccines each day and we will continue to keep you updated.

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center

 700 Children’s® features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
 Many of them are parents and bring a special understanding to what our patients and families experience.
 If you have a child – or care for a child – 700 Children’s was created especially for you.